 The video content can be different depending of the Browser or platform, in this case .mp4 and .ogg.
 A “track tag” is added to indicate the URL to the subtitle file and the client will overlay the subtitle track on the video content.

-In order to improve the workflow management of OTT VOD publishing we plan to integrate a Web Service interface into SAM so that external VOD systems can extract files via an API.
+To improve the workflow management of OTT VOD publishing, we plan to integrate a Web Service interface into SAM so that external VOD systems can extract files via an API.
 Canal+ France will demand this in a short future.

 Live OTT is similar to VOD in the segmentation of files, but with the main big difference that the playlist file only contains a few entries and is dynamically changed to add the new media files.
-So when a client joins a Live OTT broadcast it will receive a playlist containing the most current media files, maybe 1-3 files.
-All files typically have duration of 10 seconds and the playlist file is continuously updating and removing entries.
+So when a client joins a Live OTT broadcast, it will receive a playlist containing the most current media files, maybe 1-3 files.
+All files typically have a duration of 10 seconds, and the playlist file is continuously updating and removing entries.

-So the client has no knowledge of the duration of the entire broadcast event and there is therefore no reference clock to synchronize the subtitles with.
-In this case it would be a good idea to use an embedded subtitle format similar to DVB subtitles.
+So the client does not know the duration of the entire broadcast event, and there is, therefore, no reference clock to synchronise the subtitles.
+In this case, it would be a good idea to use an embedded subtitle format similar to DVB subtitles.
 Unfortunately, Apple has addressed this and they have chosen 608 as the closed captioning format also for OTT services.
-EIA 608 is not a Unicode format and most of our customers will thus not be able to use it.
+EIA 608 is not a Unicode format, and most of our customers will thus not be able to use it.

-Using DVB subtitles is not feasible since the size of the bitmaps need re-scaling in the client and the bandwidth to deliver bitmaps is significant.
-Outside the US we must therefore find other solutions to Live OTT subtitling.
+Using DVB subtitles is not feasible since the size of the bitmaps needs re-scaling in the client and the bandwidth to deliver bitmaps is significant.
+Outside the US we must, therefore, find other solutions to Live OTT subtitling.

 The new version of HLS can handle WebVTT files also for Live.
-In our current discussions with Anevia and the True Vision project we have suggested the Cavena proprietary format distributed in Packet 31 of the DVB teletext.
-This format is fully Unicode based and has also formatting parameters, e.g. color and positioning.
-Anevia, providing the streaming platform, extracts the subtitles from packet 31 and creates WebVTT files synchronized to the video files.
+In our current discussions with Anevia and the True Vision project, we have suggested the Cavena proprietary format distributed in Packet 31 of the DVB Teletext.
+This format is entirely Unicode based and also has formatting parameters, e.g. colour and positioning.
+Anevia, providing the streaming platform, extracts the subtitles from Packet 31 and creates WebVTT files synchronised to the video files.
 Each WebVTT file will have a duration of 10 seconds (decided by streaming platform).

 The picture below describes the similarities and differences between IPTV and Live OTT.
-IPTV is just another physical DVB standard and is not different from other DVB distribution format in terms of subtitling.
-The OTT solution that is currently being discussed with Anevia is based on the Cavena proprietary packet 31 solutions.
-The STU will add an extra stream and create a teletext track with subtitles in the packet 31 of the DVB teletext.
-The subtitles are inserted in synchronization with the video content and extracted by the streaming server where WebVTT files are created/segmented in a similar way as the video content.
-Each subtitle file will have a 10 second duration, i.e. the same as the video files.
+IPTV is just another physical DVB standard and is not different from other DVB distribution format regarding subtitling.
+The OTT solution that currently discussed with Anevia based on the Cavena proprietary Packet 31 solutions.
+The STU will add an extra stream and create a Teletext track with subtitles in the Packet 31 of the DVB Teletext.
+The subtitles are inserted in synchronisation with the video content and extracted by the streaming server where WebVTT files created/segmented similarly as the video content.
+Each subtitle file will have a 10-second duration, i.e. the same as the video files.